What size backpack do I need?

 Edibles

-Depending on the size of your appetite and the length of your trip, the food you carry on your hiking or camping adventures could account for a sizable share of your pack space.
+Depending on the size of your appetite and the length of your trip, the food you carry on your hiking or camping adventures could account for a sizeable share of your pack space.
 Whether you plan on doing multi-day backpacking trips or single overnighters, then, be sure to factor in the added space required for your fodder.

 MO – minimalist or maximalist?